 My accusers will have a rougher time making that accusation stick this year, but the point in this ongoing exercise is not about me, it’s how much of a rough time any prominent accuser will have in making that accusation stick regarding the whole conspiracy about the ‘fossil industry paying skeptics to spread disinformation undercuting the certainty of man-caused global warming.’
 As in the current global warming lawsuits claiming such a conspiracy exists.
 If they can’t nail supposedly easy targets like me with that accusation, why would major lawsuits against giant energy companies succeed any better at exposing this alleged conspiracy?

 So, first things first — the sum total of all my funding this year is exactly as follows:

-- a solitary $25 donation to my Donate button from a single giver in the late spring.
+- a solitary $25 donation to my Donate button (at the upper right of this blog’s home page) from a single giver in the late spring.